P0W/lua_with_custom_allocator/README.md

 * Modified luaconf.h for lua_getlocaledecpoint() at Line No. 673
 * Added a sample script foo.lua and embedded this in foo.c

-* For old compilers use following to get liblua.a (ignore warnings) make c89
+* For old compilers use "make c89" to get liblua.a (ignore warnings)